Regularization of Inverse Problems by Filtered Diagonal Frame Decomposition: Regularization by filtered DFD

-with $f_\al (\sigma_n)= \sigma_n g_\al (\sigma_n^2)$ defines a regularization method \cite{engl1996regularization} together with convergence rates.
+with $f_\al (\sigma_n)= \sigma_n g_\al (\sigma_n^2)$ defines a regularization method \cite[Theorem~8]{engl1996regularization} together with convergence rates.
 Two prominent examples of filter-based regularization methods are classical Tikhonov regularization and truncated SVD.
-In truncated SVD, the regularizing filter is given by
+In truncated SVD, the regularizing filter is given by $f_\al(\sigma) = \sigma^{-1} \chi_{ [\al, \infty) } (\sigma^2)$.
+In Tikhonov regularization, the regularizing filter is given by $f_\al(\sigma)=\sigma/(\sigma^2 +\al)$.
+In this paper we generalize such results by allowing a DFD instead of the SVD.
+To that end we use the following well known result.